 - Sports Wear, etc.

 Companies can choose specific categories and formulate marketing schemes accordingly.
-They can focus on satisfying their target audience in the best possible way.
+Besides, they focus on satisfying their target audience in the best possible manner.

 Content: Segmentation

 The market can be segmented on the basis of four major groups.
-These are also called the Types or Methods of Segmentation.
-Companies can also use a combination of these variables while segmenting.
-Four bases of segmentation are discussed in detail below:
+These are also called the Basis or Methods of Segmentation.
+However, companies can also use a combination of these variables during segmentation.

 - Geographic